owenlo/private-ipfs-docker/README.md

 # private-ipfs-docker

+The precompiled docker image is available for download at https://hub.docker.com/r/newo/private-ipfs-node

-To build the Docker file:
+Alternatively, if you wish to manually build the Docker file, simply run:

 ```
 docker build -t private-ipfs-node .
 ```